1minds3t/filelock-lts/README.md

 ```

 ### Why use this?
-*   **Consistency:** Use `filelock-lts` across your entire fleet (legacy and modern) without changing requirements files.
+- **Consistency**: Use `filelock-lts` across your entire fleet (legacy and modern) without changing requirements files.
-*   **Future Proofing:** If a new vulnerability appears and upstream is slow to react, we will deploy a "Pre-Patch" here first.
+- **Continuity**: Ensures automated security redirect logic remains active even if upstream release patterns change.

-## 🔮 The Future: Proactive Security
+## 🔮 The Future: Proactive Dependency Security
-We are building the **Filelock LTS Runtime Ecosystem**.
-In future releases, this package will support:
+The Filelock LTS ecosystem is evolving to provide earlier visibility and stronger controls around dependency risk:

-1.  **Pre-Patch Protocols (Alpha)**: We will release "Pre-Patch" versions (e.g., `0.2026.1234`) immediately upon vulnerability discovery, allowing you to patch **before** upstream maintainers release official fixes.
+1.  **Early Warning Releases**: Placeholder LTS releases may be published when a potential upstream security issue is under investigation, allowing users to prepare before official advisories are issued.
-2.  **Runtime Protection**: A `filelock-lts-runtime` module that scans your environment and hot-patches vulnerable libraries in memory without requiring a restart.
+2.  **Runtime Policy Enforcement (Optional)**: An opt-in runtime module that detects vulnerable dependency versions at runtime and enforces user-configured policies (warn, block, or isolate).
-3.  **Configurable Policies**: Choose between `warn`, `block`, or `sandbox` modes for file operations.
+3.  **Configurable Security Policies**: Teams can choose how unpatched dependencies are handled based on their risk tolerance and operational needs.